Images are an important part of your website as they help bring the text to life and keep readers browsing your pages.

 Images found online are registered under multiple types of licences that tell you about the copyright status of the photo.
 It’s important to understand what these licenses tell you about a photo so you’ll know whether or not using it on your website is going to get you in trouble.

 Remember: Any image is protected by copyright as soon as it is created.
 Using all of part of an image when you don’t have permission to do so is a violation of copyright.
 If you’re not sure about whether you have the right to use an image in a particular way it’s better to be safe than sorry.

-Here are the different types of images you will find online:
+Here are the differentyou will find online:

 Creative commons images

-Creative commons licenses are used to allow copyrighted work to be distributed for free.
+are used to allow copyrighted work to be distributed for free.
 This is a good place to start when looking online for images you can use, but you’ll have to read the terms of each photo very carefully before you download it, as some of the original owners may still reserve some rights.
-For example, you may still be required to include an attribution and link to the license, or you may only be allowed to use it on certain types of websites.
+For example, you may still be required to include an and link to the license, or you may only be allowed to use it on certain types of websites.
 Here’s an example of a CC licensed photo where the terms state that you are free to use it as you wish:

 And here’s an example of a CC licensed photo where you’d have to be more careful: